crosscompute/missions/next/20220315-1030 Analytics Automation Framework 0.9.2.md

 Ok, that's it for now.
 Next time we will finish the migration to fastapi.

+## Tuesday 20221101-1730 - 20221101-1745: 15 minutes

+- [Done] Remove references to process and web

+I am thinking how to pass the app configuration to fastapi.
+With pyramid, I can call a function to make the app.
+And I can pass the configuration to the pyramid function.
+However, fastapi has a structure similar to flask where the app configuration is supposed to be configured globally.

 # Schedule

 - [ ] Override loader to use PathLoader
 - [ ] Test that override works
-- [ ] Remove references to process and web
 - [ ] List automations in root
 - [ ] Update default styling for automations